OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Requirements
 --------------------------------------------------------------------------------

-* A 4 GB USB flash drive, if using osgeo-live-mini (without Windows and Mac installers)
-* A 8 GB USB flash drive, if using osgeo-live (with Windows and Mac installers)
+* A 8 GB USB flash drive is recommended.
 * An OSGeo-Live DVD or ISO image (downloaded from: http://live.osgeo.org/en/download.html)

+ * For a 4 GB USB flash drive, use osgeo-live-mini ISO (without Windows and Mac installers)
+ * For a 8 GB USB flash drive, use either osgeo-live-mini ISO, osgeo-live ISO, or an osgeo-live DVD (with Windows and Mac installers)

 Creating bootable USB drive from Ubuntu
 --------------------------------------------------------------------------------